prettydiff/simple/readme.md

    - Without the following parenthesis the reference to the block itself (the code) is passed without executing the instructions in the block.
    - `animal; // returns the block itself //`

 The types array, hash, map, and set are all iterable.
 Except for arrays, the contents of these types reside in the order with which they were added.
+Type checking is ignored for assignments to values in the storage types, so that a value of a different data type can assigned to an existing key.